Is Franklin County under any Watches or Warnings?

 Do I need a Re-Entry Tag?

 If you have a Re-Entry Tag and your address has not changed, you DO NOT need a new tag.
 Even if it has expired.
 We no long issue expiration dates on Re-Entry Tags.
-If you DO NOT have a Re-Entry Tag, you can complete the application at http://www.franklinemergencymanagement.com/services/re– entry-tags/ .
-Re-Entry Tags will not be issued once the EOC is activated.
+If you DO NOT have a Re-Entry Tag, you can complete the application at http://www.franklinemergencymanagement.com/services/re entry-tags/ .

 What do I do if I have any damage?